klahrich/chiefhustler/content/posts/purchased-baba.md

 ---

-Some [quotes](https://www.youtube.com/watch?v=mRXS7tByziI) from Charlie Munger on China and investing:
+Some [quotes](https://www.youtube.com/watch?v=mRXS7tByziI) from Charlie Munger on China and investing (2018):

 "I anticipate the China securities market and investing practices will get better and better for a long, long time."

 "You buy the best companies in China or the best companies in the United States, I think at the current prices the best companies in China are selling cheaper".

+"If you're a better person, you're likely to be a better investor.
+And if you're a wiser person, you're likely to be a better investor."